 Find ways to optimize the task for further gains

 Using the data to design with reliability in mind

 At this point, you could call it a day and go home proud.
 But there are other ways to use your hard-earned asset data to improve your operation.
 One huge area is designing for reliability-maintenance-and-reliability-fiix/”>reliability.

 One example comes to mind for Juan when he thinks about equipment design.
 The story starts when his organization was designing an expensive replacement for an older machine.

 “We analyzed all the faults that happened on the asset and saw 20% of them were creating 80% of downtime.
 The reason was that the machine wasn’t able to run some of the new products.”

-The data allowed Juan’s team to trace downtime to specific maintenance tasks.
+The data allowed Juan’s maintenance-teams-can-avoid-the-top-osha-violations/” >team to trace downtime to specific maintenance tasks.
 This led them to identify defective parts that were causing problems.
 The machine was redesigned with these parts in mind.
 The result was equipment that had a longer life cycle, required fewer resources to maintain, a higher availability, and produced higher quality products.

 This example just skims the surface of what’s possible.
 If you want to learn more about using asset data for equipment design and life cycle management, check out this Plant Services article by Certified Reliability Engineer Michael Blanchard.

 Learn to love the numbers: Why asset tracking matters